Julius Fučík (journalist): References in popular culture

+Disco Elysium, a 2019 role-playing video game, paraphrases Julius's final words in a line delivered by Shivers, a character who embodies the spirit of the game's war ravaged post-communist setting.

+"I NEED YOU.
+YOU CAN KEEP ME ON THIS EARTH.
+BE VIGILANT.
+I LOVE YOU."

 Reassessment

 After the Party lost its power in 1989, the legend of Fučík became a target of scrutiny.
 It was made public that some parts of the book Notes from the Gallows (around 2%) had been omitted and that the text had been "sanitized" by Gusta Fučíková.
 There were speculations as to how much information he gave his torturers, and whether he had turned traitor.

-In 1995 the complete text of the book was published.
+In 1995, the complete text of the book was published.
 The part in which Fučík describes how he succumbed to torture was published for the first time.
 In it, one learns that Fučík gave false information to his captors, saving countless lives among the Czech resistance to the Nazis.
 The historian Alena Hájková coedited the critical edition of Fučík's memoir.